 The project was approved by SFMTA Board of Directors on September 17, 2019.
-Near-term improvements will begin in early 2020.
-Design scope elements should be finalized at the 35% design phase, in spring 2020.
+Nearterm improvements will begin in spring 2020.
+Detailed design will be finalized throughout 2020.
 Sidewalk and signal construction is planned to begin in late 2021.

 These streetscape improvements provide an opportunity to apply the Guidelines.
-If additional funding is identified by Summer 2020, before 35% completion of the detailed design, then the SFMTA Mission Street Excelsior Safety Project will incorporate the streetscape elements recommended in the Guidelines.
+If additional funding is identified by Summer 2020, before 35% completion of the detailed design, then the SFMTA Mission Street Excelsior Safety Project may incorporate the streetscape elements recommended in the Guidelines.
 As of November 2019, no funding source has been identified.